NCAS-CMS/cfdm/docs/source/philosophy.rst

 The cfdm package is not, and is not meant to be, a general analysis package.
-Therefore it can't, for example, regrid field constructs to new domains, perform statistical collapses, combine field constructs arithmetically, etc.

-It has been designed to be :ref:`subclassable <subclassing>` so that gemeral analyses packages define their own field constructs that have extra functionality.
+Therefore it can't, for example, regrid field constructs to new domains, perform statistical collapses, combine field constructs arithmetically, etc. It has, however, been designed to be :ref:`subclassable <subclassing>` to facilitate the creation of other packages that build on this cfdm implementation whilst also adding extra, higher level functionality.

 **API**
 -------

 ----

-The design of the application programming interface (API) needs to strike a balance between being verbose and terse.
+The design of an application programming interface (API) needs to strike a balance between being verbose and terse.
 A verbose API is easier to understand, is more memorable, but usually involves more typing; whilst a terse API is more efficient for the experienced